Here's what Apple's former design chief thinks you should buy

 Departure from Apple

 Today, Jony Ive has created his own creative firm called LoveFrom, where he designs products for clients.
-Funny enough, his first client after establishing his firm was Apple.
+Funnily enough, his first client after establishing his firm was Apple.